 Wix is a great tool for beginners who've never made a website before but want to get one up and running quickly.

-The website you create will be phone and tablet friendly, and if you're willing to cough up some cash each month you can get your own custom domain name complete with an email address and all.
+The website you create will be phone and tablet friendly, and if you're willing to cough up some cash each month you can get your own custom domain name and email address.

-If you want to engage with your customers through your site, then Wix has just launched a bolt-on called Ascend.
+If you want to engage with your customers through your site, then you might find the Ascend bolt-on useful.
 This is a suite of 20 products aimed at helping small business owners.
 A few key features include live chat, a price quote form so potential customers can send requests, plus a video maker so you can create promos for your business.

 Duda's website builder offers gorgeous, modern and responsive templates that use a drag-and-drop editor to make things nice and easy.
 You'll be able to integrate the likes of OpenTable, Yelp and Paypal, and you'll get analytics to track your visitors too.